youyanggu/covid19_projections/index.md

 * [Summary of Rest of World projections](#rest-of-world-summary)

 ## Recent Updates
+* **July 31:** We added lower and upper bounds to our reproduction number (Rt) estimates.
+You can now download these values for all of our projections [on GitHub](https://github.com/youyanggu/covid19_projections/tree/master/projections).
 * **July 28:** View our [updated historical performance](/about/#historical-performance).
 * **July 23:** We made a major update that tries to better account for the recent increase in cases and deaths.
 Read our update notes [on Twitter](https://twitter.com/youyanggu/status/1286421296474202115).
-* **July 8:** We have extended our projections through November 1, 2020.
-We are now incorporating a potential for a [fall wave](/about/#fall-wave) as a result of school reopenings and the beginning of influenza season, leading to a wider confidence interval.
-* **June 24:** We have open-sourced our [SEIR simulator](https://github.com/youyanggu/yyg-seir-simulator).
+* *June 24:* We have open-sourced our [SEIR simulator](https://github.com/youyanggu/yyg-seir-simulator).
 This is the underlying SEIR model without the machine learning layer to learn the parameters.
 If your system supports Python, you can generate your own simulations in under 5 minutes.
 No prior Python experience is needed.
 * *June 16:* We have open-sourced our code to [evaluate COVID-19 models](https://github.com/youyanggu/covid19-forecast-hub-evaluation).
 The goal of this project is to evaluate various models' historical point forecasts in a transparent, rigorous, and non-biased manner.

 <a href="https://twitter.com/youyanggu" class="twitter-follow-button" data-show-count="false">Follow for updates</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>